-Hamilton Health Sciences, St. Joseph's Healthcare Hamilton, and McMaster University.
+Hamilton Health Sciences, St. Joseph's Healthcare Hamilton, and City of Hamilton.

 Hamilton is a port city in Southern Ontario, on the northwestern shore of Lake Ontario, just west of the Greater Toronto Area, about half way between Toronto and the Niagara region.
 Hamilton is the centre of a densely populated and highly industrialized area in Southern Ontario often referred to as the Golden Horseshoe.
 As of January 2017, Hamilton had a population of 654,000 people, of whom over 421,000 were in the labour force.
 Hamilton's unemployment rate was 5.6% in January 2017, which is lower than Ontario's overall unemployment rate of 6.4%.
 In 2016, Vicinity Jobs recorded over 15,000 unique online postings for jobs in Hamilton.

 The current City of Hamilton was formed in 2001 by the amalgamation of several municipalities, including the old city of Hamilton, and also the smaller towns of Ancaster, Dundas, and Stoney Creek.
 Today, Hamilton is the ninth largest urban area in Canada and the 3rd largest in Ontario (after the Greater Toronto Area just to the East, also known by the acronym the GTA, and the Greater Ottawa Area).
 Stelco and Dofasco -- two major steel manufacturing company from the recent past -- were among Hamilton's major employers as they had their headquarters here.
 Procter & Gamble was also a major employer in Hamilton.
 As a result, there used to be many manufacturing jobs in Hamilton, as well as engineering jobs.